pingcap/blog/how-we-build-tidb.md

 ![TiDB running on a Raspberry Pi cluster with 20 nodes](https://download.pingcap.com/images/blog/how-we-build-tidb-1.png)

 It can also support the popular containers such as Docker.
 And we are making it work with Kubernetes.
-Of course, it can be run on any cloud platform, whether it&#39;s public, private or hybrid.
+Of course, it can be run on any cloud platform, whether it's public, private or hybrid.

 ### The community and ecosystem